ESR SERVICES IN

 - Providing or giving of loans, credit, advances, overdrafts, guarantees or similar activities.

-- Making of investments & managing capital of private investors and government authorities.
+- Making of investments and managing capital of private investors and government authorities.

 INSURANCE RELATED BUSINESS